Generic Name: timolol maleate

 Dosage Form: ophthalmic solution

-Timolol maleate has a molecular weight of 432.50.
+Timolol Maleate has a molecular weight of 432.50.
 It is a white, odorless, crystalline powder which is soluble in water, methanol, and alcohol.
-Timolol maleate is stable at room temperature.
+Timolol Maleate ophthalmic solution is stable at room temperature.

-Timolol maleate ophthalmic solution is supplied as a sterile, isotonic, buffered, aqueous solution of timolol maleate in a single dosage strength.
-The pH of the solution is 6.5 to 7.1, and the osmolarity is 270 - 330 mOsm.
-Each mL of timolol maleate ophthalmic solution, USP 0.5% contains 5 mg of timolol (6.8 mg of timolol maleate).
-Inactive ingredients: dibasic and monobasic sodium phosphate, purified water and sodium hydroxide (to adjust pH).
+Timolol Maleate ophthalmic solution is supplied as a sterile, isotonic, buffered, aqueous solution of Timolol Maleate in two dosage strengths: Each mL, for ophthalmic administration, of 0.25% solution contains 2.5 mg of timolol (3.4 mg of Timolol Maleate).
+Each mL, for ophthalmic administration, of 0.5% solution contains 5 mg of timolol (6.8 mg of Timolol Maleate).
+Inactive ingredients: monobasic and dibasic sodium phosphate; hydrochloric acid and/or sodium hydroxide to adjust pH; and purified water.
 Benzalkonium chloride 0.01% is added as preservative.

-Timolol maleate is a beta1 and beta2 (non-selective) adrenergic receptor blocking agent that does not have significant intrinsic sympathomimetic, direct myocardial depressant, or local anesthetic (membrane-stabilizing) activity.
+Mechanism of Action: Timolol Maleate is a beta1 and beta2 (non-selective) adrenergic receptor blocking agent that does not have significant intrinsic sympathomimetic, direct myocardial depressant, or local anesthetic (membrane-stabilizing) activity.

 Beta-adrenergic receptor blockade reduces cardiac output in both healthy subjects and patients with heart disease.
 In patients with severe impairment of myocardial function, beta-adrenergic receptor blockade may inhibit the stimulatory effect of the sympathetic nervous system necessary to maintain adequate cardiac function.